HOME SEARCH ALL TOPICS

 Marcel Waves

-By the webmaster based on discussions with older people and research in museums
+By the webmaster based on the memoirs of FEC (1906-2002), discussions with older people and additional research

 The difference between Marcel waving and finger waving

 The internet gives the difference between Marcel waving and finger waving as that finger waving does not involve heated irons (curling tongs) whereas, by implication, Marcel waving does.
-Judging by the immaculate nature of the Marcel waves in the photo, it certainly must have involved heat.

-Hair clamps for 'Marcel'-style finger waving at home
+Hair clamps for Marcel-style waving at home

 The first stage of making a Marcel wave